 The stickman has a certain amount of lives and some levels introduce a white stickman that provides an additional one when hit.
 After each round the player is rated with a medal (bronze, silver, gold or platinum) based on the number of hits received.
 A perfect round is achieved when not a single attack misses.

 The main game mode is organized as a large map with different challenges unlocked one by one and branching paths.
 This mode can be played as student, master or grandmaster.
 There are different types of levels such as mob rounds (regular levels), boss rounds against a single opponent, multi rounds with various speeds or round types in succession, light sword and nunchaku rounds with a specific weapon, smash rounds where opponents need to be launched into boxes, defense rounds where incoming weapons need to be deflected, speed rounds, thunderstorm rounds where the colours of enemies are largely hidden, and more.
 By progressing through the main mode up to 21 skills with perks can be unlocked, but only three can be equipped at a single time and certain round types restrict skills.
 When doing well the game's speed gradually increases, but when failing a few times it drops, but never below 100%.
 Next to the main game mode three types of survival game modes can be unlocked.

-The later released Android version turns the game into a free-to-play title with advertisements, waiting times through an energy system, and in-app purchases with a premium currency to buy additional moves.
+The later released mobile versions turns the game into a free-to-play title with advertisements, waiting times through an energy system, and in-app purchases with a premium currency to buy additional moves.

 There are no reviews for this game.